 1. Customize Branding

 When you set up a new template, you should customize your branding standards.
-These standards are then applied to any project created with that template.
-This helps to standardize your training projects.
+These standards are then applied to any design created with that template.
+This helps to standardize your training designs.

 To customize your branding, click on the Gear icon in the top right corner.
 The Branding, Hierarchy Labels, Tab Settings, and Assessments (if enabled) options will appear.